 In the article the role of prognosis and planning in the management process of construction sector is investigated.
-The author has paid particular attention to the application of the prognosismethod in the construction and achievements, the classification of business objectives as a socio-economic system, the integrated assessment of socialhousing construction and so on.
+The author has paid particular attention the application of the prognosismethod in the construction and achievements, the classification of business objectives as a socio-economic system, the integrated assessment of socialhousing construction and so on.

-The prognosis is investigated as a systematic approachto study thechanges in the environment of construction enterprises.
-Such an approach makes it possible to determine the probable state of environment as well as variation options and goals appropriate those options.
-From this point of view, in this paper the prognosis is studied as task of management, the use of the resources and capabilities of the enterprise agreement with the the terminal environment is analyzed.
+The prognosis is investigated as a systematic approach to study the changes in the environment of construction enterprises.
+Such an approach makes it possible to determine the probable state of environment as well as variation options and goals appropriate to those options.
+From this point of view, in this paper the prognosis is studied as task of management, the use of the resources and capabilities of the enterprise agreement with the external environment is analyzed.